maxmartinezruts/Ant-Colony-Optimization/README.md

 ![](ant_colony_optimization.gif)

 ## Description
-the ant colony optimization algorithm (ACO) is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.
+The ant colony optimization algorithm (ACO) is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.
 Artificial Ants stand for multi-agent methods inspired by the behavior of real ants.The pheromone-based communication of biological ants is the predominant paradigm used.